avot/kiyoh/README.md

 ![Get Found](http://getfound.nl/images/logo.png)
 =================

-# KiyOh, Webwinkel Keur or Trustpilot score and review API function for PHP #
+# KiyOh, Webwinkel Keur, Trustpilot or The Feedback Company score and review API function for PHP #

-Easily fetch your current KiyOh, Webwinkel Keur or Trustpilot score and number of reviews.
+Easily fetch your current KiyOh, Webwinkel Keur, Trustpilot or The Feedback Company score and number of reviews.
 To use this script, please request a hash from [Get Found](http://getfound.nl).

 ## Installation ##
 Download the [KiyOh score and review API function](https://github.com/avot/kiyoh/archive/master.zip) or checkout the repository and include the function in your script.